Ser Clayton Suggs - by Kevin McCoy ©

 Appearance and Character

-Clayton hails from Flea Bottom.
-According to Ser Justin Massey, on Dragonstone Clayton would gamble with the torturers and lend them a hand in the questioning of prisoners, especially if the prisoner were a young woman.
+Clayton was a hedge knight of lowborn origin hailing from Flea Bottom in King's Landing.
+According to Ser Justin Massey, Clayton gambled with Dragonstone's torturers and aided them in the questioning of prisoners, especially young women.

 A Feast for Crows

 Clayton is part of Stannis's honor guard when free folk pass through the Wall to Castle Black after the battle beneath the Wall.
 During Stannis's war council, Clayton states that Houses Hornwood, Cerwyn, Tallhart, Ryswell and Dustin are all traitors and lapdogs of the Lannisters.
 When Stannis dismisses his men during a meeting with Jon Snow, the Lord Commander of the Night's Watch, Clayton mutters something to Harwood Fell that makes him laugh.

 When Stannis's army is slowed during the march on Winterfell, Clayton agrees with Ser Godry Farring they should burn someone to appease R'hllor and end the blizzard, but the king refuses.
 Asha Greyjoy fears Clayton will burn her because of her king's blood, as her father Balon was King of the Isles and the North.

 When four Peasebury men are caught committing cannibalism at a crofters' village, they are to be burned alive as a sacrifice to R'hllor.
 Desiring a quick death, their serjeant insults the queen's men.
 Clayton is goaded into quickly killing the condemned man with a knife after being called a bleeding bastard.
 Clayton insults Asha after the sacrifices are burned, but he is interrupted by Alysane Mormont and Ser Justin Massey.